alouchar/Cyanobacteria-functional-ecology/README.md

 # Cyanobacteria-functional-ecology
-The code aims at reproducing the analyses and figures presented in the paper titled Functional response of cyanobacteria to environmental changes.
+The code aims at reproducing the analyses and figures presented in the paper titled "Individual-level trait responses in cyanobacterial populations and communities".
 These code directly opens the dataset located at: doi.org/10.34894/9X9YMO.
 The code uses R version 4.3.1.

 ## Content